🎁 Give the #1 gift request of 2024... a ZTM membership gift card! 🎁

 Watch this 2-minute video below.
 Aldo does a great job breaking it down 👇

-In theory, a Full-Stack Developer can build entire projects on their own, depending on the size of the project and how much time available to create it.
+So in theory, a Full-Stack Developer can build entire projects on their own, depending on the size of the project and how much time they have available to create it.

-Even if you choose to specialize and focus on just front-end or just back-end later, you'll be much better at either of those by understanding the other side.
+Even if you choose to specialize and focus on just front-end or just back-end later, you'll be much better at either of those by understanding both sides.

 For example: